asrozar/python-perception/README.md

     `DiscoveryProtocolSpider()` checks the DiscoveryProtocolFinding table for new network devices to interrogate and adds them to the SeedRouter table.

-    `RSInventorySpider()` is the process to re-interrogate the network devices and keep the inventory up to date.
+    `RSInventoryUpdater()` is the process to re-interrogate the network devices and keep the inventory up to date.

     Show commands: